 Beach house.
 Donna tells Kelly she'd like to have a memorial for Rocky, and Kelly says that the loss of a pet can be harder than humans, since pets are less complicated and always all about love.
 That is soo true.
 Donna remarks that Brenda is really torn up about the pooch's passing.

 Apartment.
 Some random girl is insisting to Alan that some of the animal activists at the meeting are terrorists, and when he pooh poohs her concerns, she storms out of the apartment.
 Alan goes over to the alleged terrorists and says they can probably still reason with the trustees, but an older white haired guy argues that economic loss is the only thing these people understand...and Alan passively agrees.
-Suddenly, there's a knock on the door and it's Brenda, who's come over to report that Rocky just died...and she wants the group to do something to avenge the poor pooch's death.
+Suddenly, there's a knock on the door and it's Brenda, who has come by to report that Rocky just died...and she wants the group to do something to avenge the poor pooch's death.
 One of the alleged terrorists, Jonathan, doesn't like the idea of Brenda getting involved and says the fewer people who know about their activities, the better.
 He then asks her if she's law enforcement, and she assures him she's not.
 The rest of the group thinks it's a great idea to involve her, and one of them tells her that they're planning to vandalize the research lab that evening.
 They want Brenda to be a lookout while they're trashing the place, and she tells them she's A-OK with that and that she'll do "whatever it takes".
 Good use of judgement there, Brenda.

 Dylan's house.
 Kelly is massaging Dylan's shoulders, and he tells her that things between him and Brandon almost came to blows.
 She gushes about how flattering it is to be fought over by two Neanderthals, and then she and Dylan babble about their old fashioned values.
-And kiss.

 CU Research Lab.
 The terrorists, with Brenda in tow, enter the building carrying flashlights.
 One of the guys orders Brenda to keep watch while they break into the lab and wreak some havoc.
 Brenda realizes that the lab is the one where Ahn-drea works, so she weakly protests that she knows for a fact that the animals are treated humanely there...but they ignore her.
 After they break in, they release the bewildered cats from their cages, and throw papers around.
 About a minute later, the lights in the building come on, and a team of FBI agents storm toward the lab.
 They immediately arrest Brenda, handcuff her, and read her her rights...and she looks very close to tears.